Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Experiments

 \subsubsection{Controlled vs uncontrolled effects}

-In this experiment we evaluate CEN's ability to disentangle controlled from uncontrolled effects.
-Here we use the Spiders environment which has two main entities, the agent and an uncontrolled angry spider.
-If the model has learned to identify controlled effects the masks produced should only focus on the agent and not on the spider.
+Here we use the Spiders environment to evaluate CEN's ability to disentangle controlled from uncontrolled effects.
+This environment has two main entities, the agent and a spider.
+The controlled masks must only focus on the agent and ignore the spider.

 Fig. \ref{fig:results_disentanglement} shows the pixel F1 score for our model and the baseline.
 CEN is able to correctly disentangle controlled effects and can produce accurate masks.
 Although our implementation of ADM can predict the agent's action with $88\%$ accuracy, it is not capable of modeling the agent's controlled pixels.
 We conjecture that this is due to ADM's sparse softmax mechanism; nonetheless this behavior persisted when increasing its entropy weight which should produce more dense masks.